hashicorp/terraform-provider-aws/website/docs/r/ec2_client_vpn_network_association.html.markdown

 * `id` - The unique ID of the target network association.
 * `association_id` - The unique ID of the target network association.
-* `security_groups` - The IDs of the security groups applied to the target network association.
 * `status` - **Deprecated** The current state of the target network association.
 * `vpc_id` - The ID of the VPC in which the target subnet is located.